SIMPLE IRAs

 Employees can stop contributions at any time during the year, and if they do so, then they cannot resume until the next calendar year.
 However, an employer making nonelective contributions must continue to make contributions for those employees.

 If the employer wants to terminate the SIMPLE IRA, then both the financial institution administering the plan and the employees must be notified of the termination.
-However, the IRS does not have to be notified.
+However, the IRS need not be notified.

 When establishing a new SIMPLE IRA, the effective date must be between January 1 and October 1.
 If a SIMPLE IRA has already been set up previously, then any new SIMPLE IRA must become effective on January 1 of a new year.
 A business that starts after October 1 can establish a SIMPLE IRA for that year if it is done as soon as it is administratively feasible.